ChenfuShi/PsA_cleaned_analysis/README.md

-# Functional genomics from primary T cells in PsA patients
+# Multi-omics analysis in primary T cells elucidates mechanisms behind disease associated genetic loci

 ## Introduction
 This repository contains the scripts to reproduce the analysis presented in the manuscript.